seanox/pdf-service/manual/Introduction.md

 #### Data Value Placeholder

 For output of single values from Meta-Data.
 Meta-Data is a structured map like a tree.
 The keys are always strings.
 The values can be of the data type Collection, Map, and Object.
 Collections are used iteratively and maps recursively.
 For other objects, the string value is then used.

 ```
 #[NAME]
 ```

 The name of the placeholder always refers to the current branch in the tree.
 The placeholder syntax has no syntax for navigating the tree.
 This is made using the nesting of the data structure placeholders.

 #### Data Structure Placeholder

-For output of data structures from meta data.
+For output of data structures from meta-data.
 Meta-Data is a structured map like a tree.
 The keys are always strings.
 The values can be of the data type Collection, Map, and Object.
 Collections are used iteratively and maps recursively.
 For other objects, the string value is then used.
 The name of the placeholder always refers to the current branch in the tree.

 ```
 #[NAME[[...]]]
 ```

-__Structural placeholders are unique.__
+- __Structural placeholders are unique.__
-__During parsing of the markup all placeholders are determined.__
+- __During parsing of the markup all placeholders are determined.__
-__If structural placeholders are defined more than once, they overwrite those__ __already determined.__
+- __If structural placeholders are defined more than once, they overwrite__ __those already determined.__

 The placeholder syntax has no syntax for navigating the tree.
 This is made using the nesting of the data structure placeholders.

 ```
 #[A[[